Western North Carolina

 - Hickory and Catawba County: Hickory, by far, is the largest city in Catawba County and home to great museums, Lake Hickory and more ways to enjoy the outdoors, and an amazing farmer’s market.
 In Newton (county seat), you’ll find a variety of historic buildings and some nice parks worth exploring.
 You can also find a part of Lake Norman in Catawba County.
 We also included Hickory and a few more spots in Western North Carolina in our guide to day trips from Charlotte.

 - Jefferson and Ashe County: This county might sound familiar if you like indulging in delicious cheese (yes, it’s awesome!), but there’s even more to Ashe.
-The Blue Ridge Parkway runs parts of the county and the New River (ironically one of the oldest) runs through here, too.
+The Blue Ridge Parkway runs through parts of the county and the New River (ironically one of the oldest) passes through here, too.
 Kayakers and fishermen and -women throughout much of the year come to check out the latter.
 West Jefferson is a fabulous town in the county and home to breweries, a cheese factory, and more.

 - Lake Lure and Rutherford County: Chimney Rock and Lake Lure are the two biggest draws to Rutherford County, and rightfully so.
 Of course, you’ll find plenty to enjoy here.
 That’s true whether you’re in Forest City for their beautiful Christmas lights display or bringing your kids to Rutherfordton’s InterACTIVE Museum.

 - Lenoir and Caldwell County: A part of Blowing Rock sits in Caldwell County but it’s better known as the home of Lenoir.
 Here, you’ll find historic buildings, places to get outside (including Hibriten Mountain), and the Western North Carolina Sculpture Park.